-Watch this video to learn more about VEX EXP STEM Labs, and the structure of these lessons.
+Watch this video to learn more about VEX IQ (2nd generation) STEM Labs, and the structure of these lessons.
 Reference the Facilitation Guide linked below for specific information on how to prepare and lead this STEM Lab Unit in your classroom.
-Beneath this video and link are additional resources available to support you as you implement the Castle Crasher Unit with your students.
+Beneath this video and link are additional resources available to support you as you implement the Tug of War Unit with your students.

 Watch this video to learn more about how to get started with this STEM Lab Unit in your classroom.